wur-bioinformatics/introduction-to-bioinformatics/week3.md

 ### Tree resolution

 The resolution of a phylogenetic tree is the extent to which nodes (clades) can be inferred/observed from the tree.
-Trees can be *fully resolved*, in which case each internal node is connected to three branches: the ancestral branch and two subtending branches.
+Trees can be *fully-resolved*, in which case each internal node is connected to three branches: the ancestral branch and two subtending branches.
 Such trees are called *bi-furcating* or *dichotomous*, meaning that each branch splits into two and there are no uncertainties on branching order or resolution of nodes.
-Frequently however, phylogenetic trees will be *partly resolved* and contain *polytomies*, which are nodes connected to (many) more than three branches.
+Frequently however, phylogenetic trees will be *partly-plresolved* and contain *polytomies*, which are nodes connected to (many) more than three branches.
 Polytomies represent parts of the phylogenetic tree that are uncertain in terms of branching order of the lineages involved.
 This can be due to there being insufficient information in the MSA for resolving the lineages, or ample but conflicting signal.
 Polytomies are usually interpreted as *soft*, meaning that the data used does not allow to resolve the lineages at hand.